NSO-developer/nso-examples/service-management/srv6-demo/README.md

 initial configuration yourself (we also strongly encourage you to install a production-grade NED in nso/packages/ in this case).

+To run the netsim-based walkthrough below from a demo shell script:

+    $ make demo-ns

 Start & Connect Devices (XRd)
 -----------------------------